 Silicone on its own is an inert element that is safe to land, aquatic, and soil organisms.
 That said, silicone is quite new to the market as a replacement for non-stick baking gear and in place of plastic food storage, baby bottle nipples, etc. As such, we can't be certain that the components used with the silicone are safe.

 I hate to say this, but as much I love my French Silpat baking mats, silicone may fall into the same boat of risk as plastics due to similar “unknowns.”
-I won’t be using any brightly colored silicone muffin cups.
-But I still think that medical grade silicone is a decent alternative when it comes to sippy cup spouts and baby bottle nipples, because there are currently no 100% natural rubber alternatives.
+I won't be using any brightly colored silicone muffin cups.
+But I still think that medical grade silicone is a decent alternative when it comes to sippy cup spouts and baby bottle nipples.

 As for my Silpat baking mats, I haven't yet decided, since parchment paper is also lined with a thin layer of silicone.

 Check out this mama's exploration of the research and decide for yourself.